Anurag-Ghosh555/resume-portfolio-generator/readme.md

 - Try a different PDF format
 - Check if the PDF is password-protected

-**OpenAI API errors**
-- Verify your API key is correct
-- Check your API quota and billing
-- The app works without the API key (with basic features)

 **Upload failures**
 - Check file size (max 16MB)